tan-chirr/tan-chirr.github.io/_pages/about.md

 <h2>About Me</h2>
 <ul>
   <li>
-    I am a Computer Science and Business double major at Earlham College, passionate about cybersecurity, clean technology, and the transformative potential of large language models and AI for social good.
+     I am a Computer Science major at Earlham College, passionate about the transformative potential of large language models, Machine leanrning, AI       for social good and clean technology.
   </li>
 </ul>